jimdigriz/freeradius-oauth2-perl/README.md

  * credentials cache that utilisies a [salted SHA-1 hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function#Password_verification)
  * `Group` attribute is populated with users group membership
  * `User-Name` is validated against list of actually valid usernames
- * xlat [JSONPath](http://jsonpath.curiousconcept.com/) support to pull any URL with a suitable token
+ * xlat support to pull any URL with a suitable token and use [JSONPath](http://jsonpath.curiousconcept.com/) to extract data

 There is a [TODO list](TODO.md) for the project listing outstanding problems and missing functionality.